torvalds/linux/Documentation/firmware-guide/acpi/DSD-properties-rules.rst

 namespace.
 In principle, the format of the data may be arbitrary, but it has to be identified by a UUID which must be recognized by the driver processing the _DSD output.
-However, there are generic UUIDs defined for _DSD recognized by the ACPI subsystem in the Linux kernel which automatically processes the data packages associated with them and makes those data available to device drivers as "device properties".
+However, there are generic UUIDs defined for _DSD recognized by the ACPI subsystem in the GNU/Linux kernel which automatically processes the data packages associated with them and makes those data available to device drivers as "device properties".